 Student Poster Session

-Purpose: To highlight and uplift USask’s student researchers conducting research related to the Food-Water-Energy Nexus, sustainable development, and/or equity and social inclusion.
-Prizes will be awarded for the top three (3) posters.
+PAW 2024 attendees are invited to explore the work of USask students and postdoctoral fellows pertaining to themes of the food-water-energy nexus, sustainable development, and/or equity and social inclusion.
+Prizes will be awarded to the top three posters.

 FAQs